psalaets/angular-localforage-migrations/README.md

 Has required properties:

 - id - Number greater than zero.
 The id field should increase for each migration.
 They do not have to be sequential and do not have to start at 1.
-- migrate - Function that is passed [$localForage](https://github.com/ocombe/angular-localForage) and $q.
-Should return a promise.
+- migrate - Angular injectable function.
+The [$localForage](https://github.com/ocombe/angular-localForage) service is injectable here along with Angular built-ins and your injectables.
+Should return a $q promise if doing async work.

 ### 3. Chain all data access off of `migrations.migrate()`